10 Questions to Ask When Buying Eargo Hearing Aids

-Each purchase of an Eargo device comes with two different one-year warranty options with purchase of our hearing aids.
-One is a year-long option that covers damage to the hearing aids, where we will replace one device, one time, at our cost (for example, should your dog fancy a hearing device as a snack).
-The second warranty includes any and all repairs, including replacing the entire device when necessary.
+Each purchase of an Eargo device comes with a one-year warranty.
+The policy covers loss or damage to the hearing aids not related to normal use, where we will replace one device, one time, at our cost (for example, should your dog fancy a hearing device as a snack).
+The warranty also includes any and all repairs to the device and/or charger, including replacing the entire device when necessary.

 Our direct-to-consumer start-up manufactures an affordable, virtually invisible, and completely rechargeable hearing aid for adults living with mild to moderate, high-frequency hearing loss.
 Eargo Max is a cure for the common calamities hearing aids can often cause – and your ears are begging to try them out.
 Lace up your sneaks and run over to shop.eargo.com, where you’ll learn more details.
 Alternatively, you can request free sample for fit and feel, or call our personal hearing guides with questions at 1-800-734-7603.
 We’re all ears to help get yours in their best shape!
 Really, we’re just waiting for you to call.
 We’re pretty excited…it’s going to be the highlight of our day.